-Outsourcing the time-consuming work of grant writing can be a wise investment.
+Outsourcing the time-consuming work of grant seeking can be a wise investment.
 That’s because the most valuable place for your leadership team and development staff is not behind the desk, but in front of funders to cultivate relationships.
 Incorporating an experienced grants consultant, especially a full-service team like Grants Plus, will bring added leverage and expanded capacity to propel your grant seeking effort forward.

 The quality and experience of outside grants experts can vary widely, making it important to make a careful choice.
 Following are our tips on what to look for when hiring a grant writing consultant.

 Your grant seeking provider should be a smart strategist, an excellent grant writer, an adept researcher, and also a confident project manager who can orchestrate a smooth process from start to finish.
-To get the full package, seek someone who is not only skilled at proposal writing, but also funder strategy and project management.
 When interviewing a consultant, ask these questions to understand their process:

 - Is it part of their service to advise you on funder relationship strategy and search for new funding opportunities?

 - Will they outline a project timeline that builds in key meetings and progress milestones ahead of the deadline?

 It’s appropriate to ask a grant writing consultant about their track record.
-But if you ask for their “win rate”—the percentage of grants they’ve written that were successful—take the answer with a grain of salt.
-There are factors outside the grant proposal, like the organization’s reputation and its relationship to a funder, that influence a funder’s decision, meaning a decline doesn’t automatically indicate a poorly written proposal.
-Furthermore, a grant writer can drive up a success rate by only choosing to write “safe bet” grant applications.
-Instead of focusing only on “wins,” use questions to gauge a grant writer’s experience and familiarity with certain types of grant applications.
+But take their “win rate”—the percentage of grants they’ve written that were successful—with a grain of salt.
+A grant writer can drive up a success rate by only choosing to write “safe bet” grant applications.
+Instead of focusing only on “wins,” use questions to gauge the range of grant consultant’s experience.
 For example:

 - If you’re seeking help on a federal grant, make certain this is a consultant with that expertise—government grant writing is a special kind of monster.